Research Team

 Research Fellow

 Léa GEBUHRER is Research Fellow at the ChinaMed Project.
-She is also a graduate student of the Sciences Po-Peking University Dual Master’s Degree in International Relations and Diplomacy and holds a B.A. from Sciences Po Paris in Political Humanities with a focus on Asia.
+She is a graduate of the Sciences Po-Peking University Dual Master’s Degree in International Relations and Diplomacy and holds a B.A. from Sciences Po Paris in Political Humanities with a focus on Asia.
 Her research interests include the media coverage of China in Francophone countries and global water resource issues.

 Research Fellow